What Causes Depression?

 Chronic Stress

 Chronic stress changes your brain - literally.
 It changes the structure and health of your nerve cells and the way your brain operates.
 It also leads to chronic inflammation which is quite stressful to the nervous system.
-For this reason, chronic stress can eventually lead to depression.
+For this reason, chronic stress can eventually alter the brain in such a way that it leads to symptoms of depression.

 Negative Thinking Patterns